Linked List Code Implementation

 head = head.next;

-You can use LeetCode Problem 707: "Design Linked List" to check whether your implementation is correct.
-Note that the API names for add, delete, search, and update in Problem 707 are different from the ones used here, so you may need to adjust your code to pass all tests.
+You can use LeetCode Problem 707 "Design Linked List" to check if your code is correct.
+Note that the API names required by Problem 707 are not exactly the same as those in this article, so you need to adjust them to pass all test cases.

 Doubly Linked List Implementation